TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 1. Use Railway, a PaaS with integrated MongoDB database services, or
 1. Use any of PaaS service, and connect it to a [MongoDB Atlas](https://www.mongodb.com/atlas/database) instance.
 The instructions in their [getting started guide](https://www.mongodb.com/docs/atlas/getting-started/) make it easy!

-Either choice isn't too difficult to setup, but if you're having trouble with one, it's always nice to have a fallback option!
+Either choice isn't too difficult to setup, but it's always nice to have a fallback option!
+Later in this course, we will be following the MDN tutorial's instructions on deploying both our app and database connection to Railway.
+For now, we encourage you to try and figure out how to deploy your mini-message board project with just what you learn in this lesson.
+However, If you're having too much trouble, don't fret.
+Just come back to it later once you've finished the MDN tutorial and have that bit of deployment experience under your belt.

 #### Domain Names